Urban Outfitters (URBN) Downgraded by Zacks Investment Research

-Zacks Investment Research downgraded shares of Urban Outfitters (NASDAQ:URBN) from a buy rating to a hold rating in a research report released on Monday morning.
+Zacks Investment Research downgraded shares of Urban Outfitters (NASDAQ:URBN) from a buy rating to a hold rating in a report published on Monday morning.

 According to Zacks, “Shares of Urban Outfitters have surged and outpaced the industry in a year, courtesy of positive earnings and sales surprise streak.
 We are upbeat on the company’s third-quarter fiscal 2019 performance, wherein both the top and bottom lines grew year over year and also beat the consensus mark for the sixth successive time.
 Notably, comparable retail segment net sales increased for the fifth quarter in row, while all the three brands registered comps growth.
 We believe new store openings, increased digital penetration, merchandising improvements and international expansion bode well.
 Management is also making efforts to enhance the performance of brands through store refurbishment and by bringing in more compelling assortments.
 However, a likely increase in SG&A expenses during the final quarter owing to higher digital marketing investments, incentive-based compensation and increased store payroll may strain margins to an extent.”

-Urban Outfitters (NASDAQ:URBN) last posted its earnings results on Monday, November 19th.
-The apparel retailer reported $0.70 EPS for the quarter, topping the consensus estimate of $0.63 by $0.07.
-The firm had revenue of $973.50 million for the quarter, compared to analyst estimates of $967.82 million.
-Urban Outfitters had a return on equity of 20.65% and a net margin of 5.44%.
-Urban Outfitters’s revenue for the quarter was up 9.0% compared to the same quarter last year.
-During the same period last year, the company earned $0.41 earnings per share.
-Sell-side analysts anticipate that Urban Outfitters will post 2.73 EPS for the current fiscal year.
+Urban Outfitters (NASDAQ:URBN) last released its quarterly earnings results on Monday, November 19th.
+The apparel retailer reported $0.70 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.63 by $0.07.
+The business had revenue of $973.50 million for the quarter, compared to the consensus estimate of $967.82 million.
+Urban Outfitters had a net margin of 5.44% and a return on equity of 20.65%.
+The business’s revenue was up 9.0% on a year-over-year basis.
+During the same period in the previous year, the firm earned $0.41 EPS.
+As a group, sell-side analysts anticipate that Urban Outfitters will post 2.73 earnings per share for the current fiscal year.

-A number of hedge funds have recently modified their holdings of the business.
-BlackRock Inc. boosted its position in Urban Outfitters by 7.9% during the second quarter.
-BlackRock Inc. now owns 10,188,634 shares of the apparel retailer’s stock worth $453,903,000 after purchasing an additional 749,276 shares in the last quarter.
-Vanguard Group Inc. boosted its position in Urban Outfitters by 5.0% during the third quarter.
-Vanguard Group Inc. now owns 8,466,147 shares of the apparel retailer’s stock worth $346,266,000 after purchasing an additional 406,691 shares in the last quarter.
-FMR LLC boosted its position in Urban Outfitters by 79.7% during the second quarter.
-FMR LLC now owns 7,872,878 shares of the apparel retailer’s stock worth $350,737,000 after purchasing an additional 3,492,613 shares in the last quarter.
-AQR Capital Management LLC boosted its position in Urban Outfitters by 547.6% during the third quarter.
-AQR Capital Management LLC now owns 4,487,410 shares of the apparel retailer’s stock worth $183,535,000 after purchasing an additional 3,794,451 shares in the last quarter.
-Finally, Massachusetts Financial Services Co.
-MA boosted its position in Urban Outfitters by 3.8% during the third quarter.
-Massachusetts Financial Services Co.
-MA now owns 3,355,163 shares of the apparel retailer’s stock worth $137,226,000 after purchasing an additional 122,134 shares in the last quarter.
-Institutional investors own 77.06% of the company’s stock.
+Hedge funds have recently made changes to their positions in the stock.
+Mount Yale Investment Advisors LLC acquired a new position in Urban Outfitters during the 2nd quarter worth approximately $109,000.
+Point72 Hong Kong Ltd grew its holdings in Urban Outfitters by 145.5% during the 2nd quarter.
+Point72 Hong Kong Ltd now owns 2,600 shares of the apparel retailer’s stock worth $116,000 after acquiring an additional 1,541 shares in the last quarter.
+Stratos Wealth Partners LTD. acquired a new position in Urban Outfitters during the 3rd quarter worth approximately $149,000.
+Envestnet Asset Management Inc. grew its holdings in Urban Outfitters by 679.4% during the 2nd quarter.
+Envestnet Asset Management Inc. now owns 3,710 shares of the apparel retailer’s stock worth $166,000 after acquiring an additional 3,234 shares in the last quarter.
+Finally, Advisors Preferred LLC grew its holdings in Urban Outfitters by 50.2% during the 2nd quarter.
+Advisors Preferred LLC now owns 3,780 shares of the apparel retailer’s stock worth $169,000 after acquiring an additional 1,264 shares in the last quarter.
+Hedge funds and other institutional investors own 81.24% of the company’s stock.

 Urban Outfitters, Inc, a lifestyle products and services company, engages in the retail and wholesale of general consumer products.
 The company retails women's and men's fashion apparel, activewear, intimates, footwear, accessories, home goods, electronics, and beauty products for young adults aged 18 to 28 under the Urban Outfitters brand; and women's casual apparel and accessories, intimates, shoes, and home furnishings, as well as gifts, decorative items, and beauty products for women aged 28 to 45 under the Anthropologie brand.